DSN 114 (Military Police)

 Civ (0611) 705-114.

 Report the accident within 72 hours.
 Failure to report the accident within the prescribed time may result in punitive action.
+Use AE190-1 accident report form to document important information about the accident.

 - Do not move your vehicle unless directed by the German police or military police.